ml-cube/ml3-platform-docs/md-docs/user_guide/company.md

 ## Subscriptions

-A Subscription is the payment arrangement where a Company pays a regular fee to access ML cube Platform services.
+A Subscription is the payment arrangement where a Company pays a periodical fee to access ML cube Platform services.
 A Subscription has a *start* and an *expiration* date and contains the *modules* and *quotas* the Company can handle.

 === "Quotas"